 Grilled Cheese on Sourdough Bread

-Not wanting to cook, and wanting some of the sourdough, we tried grilled cheese on the BBQ.
-I can report – very successful!
+With some gorgeous sourdough, we grilled cheese on the BBQ.
+It was very successful.
 Grilled cheese with a green salad and Indian pickles, and then…. an oldie but goodie for dessert.

 BBQ’d Caramelised Bananas

 Eons ago when my daughter was young, we had a wood-fired BBQ which we used most weekends.
-We were not vegetarians then, although we didn’t eat a lot of meat.
 There were some specialties that we made – apricots fresh from the tree, halved and grilled.
 Vine leaves stuffed with goodies and grilled.
 Onions and chilli.
 AND our favourite – bananas.

 Take a piece of foil, place a banana in the centre.
 Add a generous knob of butter, then add about half of that again.
 I like to use jaggery sugar these days, but white or brown sugar is Ok.
 Sprinkle with a generous amount.